Chapter 10.12

 10.12.060 Obedience by public employees.

 The provisions of this title shall apply to the operator of any vehicle owned by or used in the service of the United States Government, this state, any county or city, and it is unlawful for any such operator to violate any of the provisions of this title except as otherwise permitted in this title or by the Vehicle Code.
 (Ord.
-230 § 1 (part), 1965)
+701 § 2 (Exh.
+1), 2012; Ord.
+230 § 1, 1965)

 10.12.070 Exempt vehicles.

-A. The provisions of this title regulating the operation, parking and standing of vehicles shall not apply to vehicles operated by the police or fire department, any public ambulance or any public utility vehicle or any private ambulance, which public utility vehicle or private ambulance has qualified as an authorized emergency vehicle, when any vehicle mentioned in this section is operated in the manner specified by the Vehicle Code in response to an emergency call.
+A. The provisions of this title regulating the operation, parking and standing of vehicles shall not apply to authorized emergency vehicles as defined by and operated in the manner specified by the Vehicle Code in response to an emergency call.

 C. The provisions of this title regulating the parking or standing of vehicles shall not apply to any vehicle of a city department or public utility while necessarily in use for construction or repair work or any vehicle owned or operated by the United States Post Office Department while in use for the collection, transportation or delivery of United States mail.
 (Ord.
-230 § 1 (part), 1965)
+701 § 2 (Exh.
+1), 2012; Ord.
+230 § 1, 1965)

 10.12.080 Applicability of parking regulations.